RealWagmi/anon-integration-guide/projects/beets-dex/README.md

 ## Common Tasks

+- **Get information about what Beets DEX can do**
+    - What can I do on Beets DEX?
 - **Liquidity management**
     - Add 100 USDC liquidity to Boosted Stable Rings on @beets-dex
     - Add 100 USDC and 50 scUSD liquidity to Boosted Stable Rings on @beets-dex